List of Hollyoaks characters introduced in 2007: Storylines

 After Ste is back from rehab he goes to a pub, but sees his stepfather Terry Hay (Conor Ryan) with Amy, Leah and Lucas.
 This is bad for him as Terry use to beat him and his mother Pauline Hay (Jane Hogarth).
 After that he walked away from a fight with Terry so Amy lets him see Leah and Lucas.

+In 2014, Leah's adoptive father Ste Hay marries his current partner John Paul McQueen.
+They later separate after John Paul McQueen discovers that Ste has fathered a child with Sinéad O'Connor.
+Leah goes on to have another adoptive half sister Hannah Hay-O'Connor.

-In March 2017, Amy was killed by her husband Ryan Knight (Duncan James), after discovering the truth about his sexual orientation, Leah and Lucas are cared for by Ryan and his girlfriend and Ste’s sister Tegan Lomax (Jessica Ellis).
+In March 2017, Amy was killed by her husband Ryan Knight (Duncan James), after discovering the truth about his sexual orientation, Leah and Lucas are cared for by Ryan and his girlfriend and Ste's sister Tegan Lomax (Jessica Ellis).
 Leah discovers that Ryan is gay and is having an affair with Ste.
-Leah tells Ste’s sister Leela Lomax (Kirsty-Leigh Porter), causing everyone to know.
+Leah tells Ste's sister Leela Lomax (Kirsty-Leigh Porter), causing everyone to know.
 But also, Ryan is revealed to have killed Amy, and when is caught, Leah is very confused and sad.

+In 2018, Leah's adoptive father Ste has a short lived marriage to Harry Thompson they later separated and divorce after Harry has an affair and is later murdered.
-In 2021, Leah goes to Trish Minniver’s (Denise Welch) dance academy and Ste becomes Trish's cleaner.

-In October 2021, she develops a crush on DeMarcus Westwood (Tomi Ade), however judging by his facial expressions, her feelings are not mutual.
+In 2021, Leah goes to Trish Minniver's (Denise Welch) dance academy and Ste becomes Trish's cleaner.
+In October 2021, she develops a crush on DeMarcus Westwood (Tomi Ade), however judging by his facial expressions, the feelings are not mutual.

+In 2023, Her adoptive father Ste marries partner James Nightingale and they move in alongside James's son Romeo and half-Sister Juliet.

+In 2024, Leah's stepfather James dies in an explosion and which leaves Ste in a coma for 12 months.
+During this time Leah becomes a mother.